iot-da/iot-da.github.io/docs/Subjects/NP1/P3/index.md

 	available: no savings, minimum savings and maximum savings.
 In the case of maximum savings, vary the listening time so that it takes different values.
-	In all cases, connect your ESP32 to an access point and, from a laptop connected to the same AP, execute a series of `pings` towards the station.
+	In all cases, connect your ESP32 to an access point and, from a laptop connected to the same AP, execute a series of `ping` commands towards the station.
 Analyze the relation between the mode, DTIM, listen times and the ping response time, showing graphical represntations when possible.
-Deliver a small report in pdf format.
+Deliver a small report in english (in pdf format).